Jules Feller

-Jules Feller (4 November 1859 - 29 April 1940) was a Belgian academician and Walloon militant.
+Jules Feller (4 November 1859 - 29 April 1940) was a Belgian professor and a philologist of the Walloon language.

 Biography

-Jules Feller created the Feller system of spelling for the Walloon language.
-This is also used for writing the Picard language since a consensus arose between universities in favour of the written form known as Feller-Carton (based on the Walloon spelling system - which was developed by Feller and adapted for Picard by Prof. Fernand Carton).
+Jules Feller created the Feller system of spelling for the Walloon language, and advocated for the co-teaching of Walloon and French in Wallonia.
+A modified version of his orthographic system is also the basis for writing used for the Picard language, known as the Feller-Carton system, and developed by Fernand Carton in 1963.

 He represented Verviers in the Walloon Assembly from 1919 until his death.
 He was a member of the Royal Academy of French Language and Literature in Belgium.